phantom/shortcuts/README.md

 }
 ```

-Taking full advantage of the extra available space.
-Developers could tailor unique experiences for their users.
+By setting a shortcuts's `preferredPresentation` to `immerse`, developers can take full advantage of the extra available and tailor unique experiences for their users.

 [Immerse Experience](https://github.com/phantom/shortcuts/assets/60185486/50846eaf-7c6a-4afb-a52d-e4f0b7c3c658)